ivanivan999/GNG-5300-Python/readme.md

 ## Add and Import Validation

-### Import Validation
+### Add Validation

 - **Phone Number**: Must be in the format `(###) ###-####`.
 - **Email Address**: Must be a valid email address format.

 ### Duplicate Contact Prevention

-If a contact with the same first name, last name, and phone number already exists in the phonebook, the new contact will not be added.
+If a contact with the same first name, last name, email, address and phone number already exists in the phonebook, the new contact will not be added.
 This validation helps maintain the integrity of the contact list by preventing duplicate entries.

 ## Logging and Auditing